 Women that are Devadasi may never “marry” but of course they do have children.
 The likelihood of their daughters becoming Devadasi as well is very high.
 Girls go through a marriage ritual at the age of six, dressed fully in bridal clothes and makeup.
 Then they are free to grow up normally until puberty when the mother arranges the rape of her daughter to the highest bidder, which is exactly what happened to her when she was little.
 Thus the custom is honored and passed through the ages from one generation to the next.

 When asked “Why would you do something that hurts your daughter, when you hated what was done to you?”
 The mother will typically answer, “I had no choice.”

-It is impossible to explain further, except to point you to a deeper research of Hinduism and the customs it has created in order to keep society in different stratas, or castes.
-So the Devadasis are really a caste of prostitutes, just as there are also castes of shoemakers, candlemakers and leatherworkers.
+It is impossible to explain further, except to point you to a deeper research of Hinduism and the customs it has created in order to keep society in different strata, or castes.
+So the Devadasis are really a caste of prostitutes, just as there are also castes of shoemakers, candlemakers, and leatherworkers.

 Breaking out of that belief system is almost impossible.
 Mothers sell their daughters because they don't see an alternative.
 No one will marry their daughters.
 How can they make a living?
 They have to eat.

 I think a huge part of what we are doing here in Freedom Firm is providing alternatives.
 Saying, no, actually, there are other choices you can make.
 Your daughter can study.
 Your daughter can make jewelry, your daughter can break free.
 You don't have to sell your daughter.
 Isn't that what we, the privileged, the casteless, can do?

 In the meantime, we act as surrogate parents to the girls who pass through our care, and every now and then glimpse the awesome responsibility of bearing that privilege.